TheMonk2121/ai-dev-tasks/dspy-rag-system/src/vector_store/README.md

 ## Purpose

-[Describe the purpose and scope of this document]
+Describe the purpose and scope of this document.

 <!-- README_AUTOFIX_END -->